 However, if you get an extension of time to file, the three-year period runs from the date that the taxes are due under the extension.

 2. The 2-Year Rule.
-Under the 2-year rule, your income tax returns must have been filed at least two years before you file your bankruptcy petition.
+Under the 2-year rule, you must file your income tax returns at least two years before filing your bankruptcy petition.
 This requirement allows you to discharge your taxes even if you file your tax forms late, as long as you file the forms at least two years before filing for bankruptcy. §523(a)(1)(b)(ii).